ga-curriculum/flexbox/fundamentals/README.md

 ![Hero image](../assets/tktkhero-main-subhead.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to create Flexbox containers and items.

 ## Use of Classes to Define Flexbox Parents and Children